Noisy Interactive Quantum Communication: Tolerating Maximal Error Rates

-Note that the proof also applies in an oblivious model for noisy communication, since in an oblivious model, the order in which the parties speak is fixed by the protocol and does not depend on the input or the actions of the adversary, and then the adversary can choose to disrupt all the messages of the party who communicate at most half the messages.
-Hence, the proof also extends to the case of oblivious communication, but not necessarily alternating.
-In such a case, the simulation protocol would also define a function $\mathrm{speak}: [N^\prime] \rightarrow \{A, B \}$ known to all (Alice, Bob and Eve) which tells whose turn it is to speak and is independent of both the input and of the action of Eve.
+The above proof also applies in an oblivious model for noisy communication.
+In an oblivious model, the order in which the parties speak is fixed by the protocol and does not depend on the input or the actions of the adversary.
+An adversary can choose to disrupt all of the messages of the party who communicates at most half the number of bits.
+Hence, the proof also extends to the case of oblivious, but not necessarily alternating, communication.
+In such a case, the simulation protocol would also define a function $\mathrm{Speak}: [N^\prime] \rightarrow \{A, B \}$ known to all (Alice, Bob, and Eve) which specifies whose turn it is to speak and is independent of both the input and the action of Eve.

-We can even extend the argument to the case of a speak function which depends on some secret key and is unknown to Eve, so Eve does not always know who is going to speak more often.
-In that case, Eve can flip a random bit (for example by measuring a $\ket{+}$ state in the computational basis) to decide which party's communication she is going to corrupt (of course, with the reasonable assumption in the case of classical communication that Eve can see who speaks before she decides whether or not to corrupt a message).
-In this case, the statement is changed to $\|S^\Pi (A^S) - \Pi \|_\diamond$ is bounded away from zero, as can be seen by considering, for increasing $N$, some family of protocols computing, for example, the bitwise parity function of $\frac{N}{2}$ bits output by both parties or the swap function in which Alice and Bob want to exchange their $A, B$ registers.
-An extension of the argument of the proof of Theorem \ref{th:iidshentopt} shows that the fidelity is also bounded away from $1$ for the case of protocols computing the inner product binary function.
-To reach the $\frac{1}{2}$ bound on the tolerable error rate, the parties would then need an adaptive strategy which depends on the sequence of errors applied by the adversary.
+We can further extend the argument to the case of a $\mathrm{Speak}$ function, which depends on some secret key and is unknown to Eve, so Eve does not always know who is going to speak more often.
+In that case, Eve can flip a random bit to decide which party's communication she is going to corrupt.
+If the communication is classical, then a reasonable assumption is that Eve can see who speaks \emph{before\/} she decides whether or not to corrupt a message.
+In this case, the statement is changed to ``$\|S^\Pi (\msA) - \Pi \|_\diamond$ is bounded away from zero'', as can be seen by considering, for increasing $N$, some family of protocols computing, for example, the bitwise parity function of $\tfrac{N}{2}$ bits output by both parties or the swap function in which Alice and Bob want to exchange their $A, B$ registers.
+An extension of the argument of the proof of \cref{th:iidshentopt} shows that the fidelity is also bounded away from $1$ for the case of protocols computing the inner product binary function.
+To reach the $\tfrac{1}{2}$ bound on the tolerable error rate, the parties would then need an adaptive strategy that depends on the sequence of errors applied by the adversary.
 However, this is dangerous in a noisy model: depending on the error pattern, the parties might not agree on whose turn it is to speak, and they could run into synchronisation problems.